-The Student Relations Liaison is intended as an additional support for students who are seeking information and mediation regarding the complaint and grievance processes related to policies described in the Student Handbook.
-One of the key responsibilities of the Liaison is to create communication between students and the-faculty, staff, and administration regarding creation of fair and positive solutions that uphold Pacifica's standards and values as well as to address student's questions and concerns.
+The Student Relations Liaison is available as an additional support option for students who are seeking information and mediation regarding the complaint processes related to policies described in the Student Handbook.
+One of the key responsibilities of the Liaison is to create communication between students and the faculty, staff, and administration regarding creation of fair and positive solutions that uphold Pacifica's standards and values as well as to address student questions and concerns.